MatheusGrendene/vegenereCypher_6thSemester/README.md

 ## Description
 This is a project my professor from System's Security had asked our class to do, each student had to pick a cipher and develop it.

 This project only encrypt and decrypt letters, all of the non aphabetic characters in the input file will NOT be read and encrypted.
-We'll also be using only uppercase, no need to type the message or key in uppercase though, the code already converts it ;)
+We'll also be using only uppercase, no need to type the message or password in uppercase though, the code already converts it ;)

 ### Key Derivation